Mexico Tourism Tax Refund

 Our Recent Delta Airline Round Trip from Puerto Vallarta to Salt Lake City (times 4!)

-I hope this information has been useful and puts a few dollars back into your pocket to be used for more fun and adventure!
+I hope this information has been useful and puts a few dollars back into your pocket to be used for more fun, tacos, tequila and adventures!

 How to request Mexico Tourism Tax refunds for airline flights by citizens and residents by Yucatan Times